 - Create social media content cadences

-- Plan content together on a yearly, quarterly, monthly, or weekly basis
+- Plan content together on a yearly, monthly, or weekly basis

 - How you’re going to use social media ads throughout the year to boost awareness and engagement

-Creating a planned social media calendar empowers your school to increase social media engagement, make all of your departments happy, and keep your community in the loop, all the while adhering to the rather “strict” algorithms imposing on your organic reach.
+Creating a planned social media calendar empowers your school to increase social media engagement, make all of your departments happy, and keep your community in the loop, all the while appealing to the algorithms that impact your organic reach.

 ABOUT THE AUTHOR